-Four times each week, yoga teacher Tera Klymenko of Yoga Love Sedona leads our clients in 90-minute sessions designed to increase body awareness, improve breathing techniques, stretch and strengthen muscles, and enhance spiritual journeys.
-When the body, mind, and spirit align through practices like yoga, these components of one’s being work synergistically to improve the overall life experience of our clients.
+Four times each week, yoga teacher Tera Klymenko of Yoga Love Sedona leads our students in 90-minute sessions designed to increase body awareness, improve breathing techniques, stretch and strengthen muscles, and enhance spiritual journeys.
+When the body, mind, and spirit align through practices like yoga, these components of one’s being work synergistically to improve the overall life experience of our students.

 As Tera puts it, “For many of us, the key to inner healing lies within our own body.
 In yoga we learn to arrive in the present moment; mind begins to follow breath, the body is allowed to release held tension and trauma, and the path to healing presents itself.